PHPEmbark/journalapp/README.md

 The application attempts to show best practices for a beginning developer from learning "Hello World" to Application Architecture, all in about 8 hours.

-## Concepts Covered in 2 - The Internet - Lesson 2 - Basic Html
+## Concepts Covered in 2 - The Internet - Lesson 3 - Redirects and Headers
-1. HTML display showing a basic page
+1. Use a header to display a plain text page
-2. Integrate Bootstrap for prettier layout
+2. Use a header to redirect to another page

 ### Credits and Thanks